Suicide of Xi Shangzhen: Public opinion

-The news coverage of Xi Shangzhen’s suicide sparked a continuous stream of public commentary on the incident.
+The news coverage of Xi Shangzhen's suicide sparked a continuous stream of public commentary on the incident.

-Xi Shangzhen’s death gave rise to over a hundred articles and led to the publication of three books, reflecting its commercial value—for example, The Suicide of the Female Secretary: The Tragic Story of Xi Shangzhen.
+Xi Shangzhen's death gave rise to over a hundred articles and led to the publication of three books, reflecting its commercial value—for example, The Suicide of the Female Secretary: The Tragic Story of Xi Shangzhen.
 Chinese intellectuals from various circles, including Chen Wangdao and Zheng Zhengqiu, actively voiced their opinions on the matter, shaping public discourse.

 Tang Jiezhi's arrest and trial

-November 11, 1922Tang Jiezhi was secretly arrested, and the incident was not reported until the 13th, as seen in publications such as Shen Bao.Tang Jiezhi’s residence, like the Commercial Gazette building, was located within the Shanghai International Settlement and fell under the jurisdiction of the Mixed Court and the Settlement police.
+November 11, 1922 Tang Jiezhi was secretly arrested, and the incident was not reported until the 13th, as seen in publications such as Shen Bao.
+Tang Jiezhi's residence, like the Commercial Gazette building, was located within the Shanghai International Settlement and fell under the jurisdiction of the Mixed Court and the Settlement police.
 From the standpoint of extraterritoriality, the execution of an arrest warrant by a Chinese court within the Settlement was considered an unlawful intrusion into the area.
-In response, the Chinese police explained that Tang Jiezhi’s bodyguard had parked the car at the boundary between the Settlement and Chinese territory.
+In response, the Chinese police explained that Tang Jiezhi's bodyguard had parked the car at the boundary between the Settlement and Chinese territory.
 At 2 a.m. on the 11th, as Tang Jiezhi stepped out of the car, he and his bodyguard were immediately subdued and detained by Chinese police.
 The Weekly Review of the Far East compared this unusual arrest to the “Lo Wen-kan case” from the same year, suggesting the possibility of a political conspiracy.
 During the initial hearing at the Chinese court, the Guangzhou and Zhaoqing Guild Hall submitted a request for bail, which was denied by the court.
 Ultimately, Tang Jiezhi was convicted of fraud and sentenced to three years in prison.

 Subsequent developments

-After Tang Jiezhi’s arrest, the Commercial Gazette was sold.
+After Tang Jiezhi's arrest, the Commercial Gazette was sold.
 By the time he returned to Shanghai, the environment had changed drastically from the early 1920s, leaving him with virtually no room to exert political influence.
 The once-sensational “Xi Shangzhen suicide case” had also faded into obscurity.
 In 1929, Shanghai Pictorial published an article titled "Tang Jiezhi’s Comeback," reporting that he might take over the Greater China Department Store, which was under construction at the former site of the Hongmiao Temple on Nanjing Road in Shanghai.
-Regarding Tang Jiezhi’s past, the magazine stated: “As for Mr. Tang’s history, it is well known in great detail, and we have, at times, even spoken in his defense.”
+Regarding Tang Jiezhi's past, the magazine stated: “As for Mr. Tang’s history, it is well known in great detail, and we have, at times, even spoken in his defense.”

 Influence on scholarly research

 Changes in gender relations after the establishment of the democratic republic

-In Chapter Two of her book The Suicide of Miss Xi: Democracy and Disenchantment in the Chinese Republic席小姐自殺事件：共和中國的民主與崩壞 Professor Bryna Goodman of the University of Oregon’s Department of History outlines the transformations in gender relations since the founding of the Republic of China in 1912.
+Professor Bryna Goodman of the University of Oregon’s Department of History outlines the transformations in gender relations since the founding of the Republic of China in 1912.
 Through the suicide of the “new woman” Xi Shangzhen, she deepens the understanding of the subtle complexities within these changes.